willson-alflen/first-tribute-page/README.md

 # first-tribute-page
  First tribute page to Ayrton Senna.
-Coded by using a "freeCodeCamp" template.
+Coded using a "freeCodeCamp" template.